nglogg/Spring-Microservices/README.md

 # Introduction
-This is Spring Microservices to create a build and deployment pipeline.
+This is a Spring Microservices to create a build and deployment pipeline.
 It was built and then deployed all of the services to Amazon's Elastic Container Service (ECS).

 Architecture of this microservices:

-1. A Spring Cloud Config server that is deployed as Docker container and can manage a services configuration information using a file system or GitHub-based repository.
+1. A Spring Cloud Config server.
+It is deployed as Docker container and manage a services configuration information using a file system or GitHub-based repository.
 2. A Eureka server running as a Spring-Cloud based service allow multiple service instances to register with it.
 Clients that need to call a service will use Eureka to lookup the physical location of the target service.
 3. A Zuul API Gateway.
 All of this microservices can be routed through the gateway and have pre, response and post policies enforced on the calls.